fbpx

 The costs of using a specialist broker can vary.
 A common approach is for the broker to take a commission from the lender and not charge the applicant directly.
 Another pricing structure that can be applied is a percentage of the loan amount.

-Using a specialised bridging finance broker can save applicants both time and money, as well as relieving stress, knowing that a professional is assisting with your application.
+Using a specialised bridging finance broker can save applicants both time and money, as well as relieve stress, knowing that a professional is assisting with your application.

 Bridging Finance Broker Summary